 Because there are so few ingredients, you’ve got to use the good stuff!!
 Make sure all of your ingredients are fresh and high quality for the best results.

-How do you make this Paleo Lemon Curd?
+How do you make Paleo Lemon Curd?

 Ingredients